 Lunder: My favorite part of PCB design is the art of place and route.
 I look at it as a complex game of tetris, where all the electrical design rules must be taken into account.
 This is where I turn up the music, since much of the critical brain work has been done in the schematic layout.
 My least favorite part of PCB design has been the documentation.
-However, preparing templates upfront and using Draftsman in Altium Designer has made this much easier and faster than what I have been accustomed to with other ECAD tools.
+However, preparing templates upfront and using Draftsman® in Altium has made this much easier and faster than what I have been accustomed to with other ECAD tools.
 So, the least favorite part is not that painful anymore.

 Warner: Who were your professional mentors, and what role have they played in your career?

 Lunder: I learned a lot from my first boss at Chipcon who hired me directly from the University in 2000.
 His knowledge in all aspects of PCB design and assembly was very helpful when starting to learn the details about the design processes and how to adapt them to design rules in the ECAD tool.
 He later started his own company, Radiocrafts in 2003, and I joined his team in 2007 and continued to learn from him.
-This experience served me well when I continued my own path as a hardware designer at Staaker.
+This experience served me well when I continued my own path as a hardware at Staaker.

-Lunder: To be a good PCB designer you should invest some time in understanding the PCB production process and what documents fabricators actually need.
+Lunder: To be a good PCB you should invest some time in understanding the PCB production process and what documents fabricators actually need.
 Avoid redundancy and information not needed.
 Start with the design rules in your ECAD tool and set them according to your selected fab requirements.
 If you do not understand a specific design rule, find out what it means and adjust accordingly.